Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 )
 ```

 We just briefly covered function and class.
-React component is made of JavaScript functions or classes, so let's make a React component now.
+A React component is made of JavaScript functions or classes, so let's make a React component now.

 ## Creating React Component